ericwbailey/ericwbailey.website/source/published/how-to-not-make-a-resume-in-react.md

 5. How you did it
 6. Who taught you

-Since this helps me quickly and clearly understand you as a candidate, I can easily dip into those third level headings to really dig into the nitty-gritty.
+Since this helps me quickly and clearly understand you as a candidate, I can easily dip into those third level headings to really dig into the particulars.

 #### How to section it